mkalkbrenner/dof_configtool_client/README.md

 ##### `move_drop_target`

-Using this tweak you can extract the triggers for a drop target from a (usually a bumper) as attach them to a different port.
-So `move_drop_target[17] = 23` will remove all drop target instructions from port _17_ and attach them to port _23_.

-###### Use-cases

-If you mount heavy contactors at the wall of your cabinet, they sound great for Bumpers.
-But for drop targets the sound effect might be too heavy.
-In this case you might want to move the drop target effects to smaller contactors or contactors not mounted at the wall.
-The bumper effects themselves will not be touched and remain assigned where they should be.

-**_Note:_** These dedicated drop target contactors are for sure not listed in the DOF configtool itself.
-Once mounted to your controller the DOF Configtool Client introduces them.
-Like for bumpers you can have up to 6 dedicated drop targets.
-If you use combos instead of 6 dedicated bumpers, they apply 1:1 for the new drop targets.

-##### `move_drop_target`

 Using this tweak you can extract the triggers for a drop target from a port (usually a bumper) and attach them to a different port.
 So `move_drop_target[17] = 23` will remove all drop target instructions from port _17_ and attach them to port _23_. `move_drop_target[17] = 23,36` will remove all drop target instructions from port _17_ and attach them to